Walnut Creek, California

 Sunny Days: 262

-Walnut Creek has more families than another other demographic but there are some youngsters who take advantage of the small but decent selection of restaurants, pubs, cafes and shopping that make up the downtown neighborhood.
-That said, Walnut Creek is for sure more family-focused though and the lifestyle here is much more about little league games (soccer is big too) and burgers and shakes after.
-The outdoor experiences available both in-town and up on Mt Diablo and Shell Ridge make this a place where everyone has some of the best hiking, biking and camping available throughout the year.
+Walnut Creek has more families than any other demographic but some youngsters take advantage of the small but decent selection of restaurants, pubs, cafes, and shopping that make up the downtown neighborhood.
+That said, Walnut Creek is for sure more family-focused though, and the lifestyle here is much more about little league games (soccer is big too) and burgers and shakes after.
+The outdoor experiences available both in town and up on Mt Diablo and Shell Ridge make this a place where everyone has some of the best hiking, biking, and camping available throughout the year.
 That pleasant climate means you can spend 12 months a year playing sports as a kid or a grownup.

-There’s also a wonderful performing arts center, the Lesher Center for the Arts, that hosts theater events, concerts and dance performances when you want to enjoy the arts.
+There’s also a wonderful performing arts center, the Lesher Center for the Arts, that hosts theater events, concerts, and dance performances when you want to enjoy the arts.
 The city also plays host to year-round Festivals, farmers’ markets, and a Summer Concert Series.
-Finally, the beautiful weather means that workout and fitness activities for groups are available both indoor and outdoors, where running, hiking and biking clubs enjoy fitness on the city’s trails and social play once the workout is done!
+Finally, the beautiful weather means that workout and fitness activities for groups are available both indoors and outdoors, where running, hiking, and biking clubs enjoy fitness on the city’s trails and social play once the workout is done!

 Why You Should Move Here Now?